vargo-james/quick-test/README.md

     have concurrent threads writing to the log.
 Also, the code has been written in such as way as to enable the concurrent processing of test_functions once C++17 becomes the standard.
-I could have enabled that already of course, but I didn't think it would be worth the trouble.
-C++17 will make it very easy because I will just have to add an execution policy to a single call of std::for_each.
+I could have enabled that already of course, but for me, it wasn't worth the trouble.
+With C++17, I will simply add an execution policy to a single call of std::for_each.
+WARNING: The order in which tests are conducted is not specified.
+So your test functions should be self contained.
+Thread safe is best.

 ## Requirements

   This should work if your compiler supports C++11.
 I have only tested it on my own machine (Debian 'jessie' with GCC 6.3).
+I plan to use the new overload of std::for_each at some point after C++17 comes out, so that will certainly break on some old compilers.

 ## A Brief Explanation